tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 clustered more tightly together.
 Researchers then compare the training groups in terms of their performance during the training phase, as well as their generalization performance during a testing phase.
-Researchers will usually compare the performance of the two groups during both the training phase and a subsequent testing phase.
+Researchers usually compare the performance of the two groups during both the training phase and a subsequent testing phase.
 The primary theoretical interest is often to assess the influence of training variability on generalization to novel testing items or conditions.
 However, the test